What Are Pollinators?

 Then Bubba fills the sacs on his body with the pollen!

-It seems that everything in nature is magical… we could never perform such feats!
+It seems that everything in nature is magical… we could never do this!

 Who Pollinates the Other 25%?